atsign-foundation/at_protocol/decisions/2023-11-rename-sshrv(d).md

 If we want separate daemon and clients for each socket type, then we should use a name which does contain "tcp" so that we can be specific to that particular implementation.

+### Update: Friday, December 1, 2023

+We held a secondary vote in [a PR](https://github.com/atsign-foundation/at_protocol/pull/112) and established that the naming should be generic (option 3 won):

+1. Keep the same name - sshrv(d)
+2. Something specifically tcp related - e.g. tcprv(d), tcpsr(d), etc...
+3. Something generic to sockets - e.g. srv(d), sr(d), etc...